 These four data points are your support quality cornerstones.
 But before you take out the tape measure, let’s get into the crux of each.

-This is one of the most important metrics you can track – a healthy CSAT means happy customers.
+This is one of the most important metrics you can track – a healthy CSAT means satisfied customers.
 It’s also an anagram of cats.
 A CSAT survey is based on one crucial question: how satisfied are you with the service/product/experience you received?

 Your CSAT survey could simply be a thumbs up or thumbs down, or it might ask your customers to rate you on a 7-point scale.
 Find the best customer service rating scale for your company.